Diabetic Eye Exams

 Reduce your risk of eye disease caused by Diabetes

 Undergoing eye exams every year is very important for people with diabetes.
 Eye exams give you an indication of how diabetes is affecting your overall health.
-Controlling blood sugar, blood pressure and cholesterol will also help prevent or delay the development of eye disease.
+Controlling blood sugar, blood pressure, and cholesterol will also help prevent or delay eye disease development.
 Be sure to:

-What can you expect from your Diabetic health check with Dr. Fletcher
+What can you expect from your Diabetic health check?

 With regular eye examinations, Dr. Breanna Fletcher can diagnose diabetic eye disease at an early stage.
 Treatment at this stage can often prevent vision loss.
 Looking at the blood vessels in the eye also gives an indication of how diabetes is affecting other parts of the body.
 Changes inside the retina can offer an early warning sign of damage to the heart, kidneys, and elsewhere in the body.

 Dr. Breanna Fletcher will dilate your pupils with eye drops to get a good look at the back of your eye.
 Dilation can cause blurry vision for several hours, so someone should be available to drive you home from your exam.